Fire claims TN family’s house, pets on Thanksgiving

 Tipton County Sheriff Shannon Beasley said in a Facebook post that the fire happened Thursday in the 1100 block of Akins Store Road in Brighton.

-Jamie Phillips, who lives in the house, said she and her two children were able to get out, but two dogs and a cat did not survive.
+Jamie Phillips, who lives in the house, said she and her two children were able to get out, but two dogs did not survive.
+Her cat, Graham, was thought to have been killed in the fire as well but was found alive on Saturday.

-Family says the fire started spontaneously.
-The state fire marshal is investigating the cause.
+“Me and my two-year-old were asleep upstairs in my room.
+My ten-year-old came upstairs and woke me up and said, ‘Mom…the house is on fire’ and I said, ‘What’,” Phillips said.
+“My hand was shaking so bad and I was carrying my two-year-old out and I kept falling down the hill with him trying to scoot back trying to get away from the house,” Phillips said.
+“My ten-year-old was right behind me.”

+Two pets, a pit named Boston and a Shepherd named Alaska did not survive.
+They belonged to Phillips’ 18-year-old daughter who was not home during the time of the fire.
+However, her two cats did manage to escape.